CREATIVE thinking needs SPACE to act within.

 2010: Founding of „Ruairí O’Brien Lighting Design”.

-Ruairí O’Brien is an associate professor for Architecture and Visual Design at the German University in Cairo.
+Ruairí O’Brien is an associate professor and head of the Architecture and Visual Design department at the German University in Cairo.
 He teaches design studios, theory of architecture and lighting design and is head of the Visual design department.

 With his architectural practice, Ruairi O’Brien.
 Architecture.
 Light.
 Spatial Design.
 (See: www.ruairiobrien-international.com) and his lighting design studio (See: www.ruairiobrien-lightingdesign.com), O’Brien has executed a large and diverse portfolio of interdisciplinary work which includes urban design projects, market squares, innovative and custom-built street lighting, public and private buildings, hospitals, schools, residential buildings, museums, memorials, exhibitions and interiors.
 O’Brien recently completed an “architectural design guide” and lighting masterplan for the city area of Lichtenrade in Berlin and is currently working on the new lighting concept for the airport of Dresden in Germany.